 Descriptive analysis

-Table 1 compares the distribution of mother’s and child’s characteristics separately for BDHS and MICS by different types of delivery (vaginal delivery versus C-section).
-We found 19.1% of children were born in the C-section and 80.9% of children were born in normally (vaginal delivery) for MICS data.
-On the other hand, for BDHS, children born in the C-section were 23.3% and rest were born in normal delivery.
+Table 1 outlines the participant characteristics as well as differences between participants with C-section and without C-section for both the data sources..
+The proportion of cesarean deliveries were 19.1% and 23.3% in MICS and BDHS data, respectively..
 Women who had undergone a C-section had a lower prevalence (11.7%) in higher age groups (35+ years) for MICS but in BDHS data, women with C-section delivery had lower prevalence for lowest age groups (15-19 years).
+There were significant differences in region of residence, mother’s education, wealth index, BMI, place of residence between mothers with and without cesarean delivery.
+Compared to non-cesarean delivery, there were more cesarean deliveries of mothers age 20-34 (20 vs.23.9%) in MICH and BDHS data, respectively.

 According to MICS, the highest prevalence of C-section, 20.0%, was found in the age group 24-34 years and BDHS also shows the highest prevalence (23.9%) for similar age groups.
 Prevalence of C-section was significantly lower in Muslim than non-Muslim with the figures being 18.6% for Muslims and 25.1% for non-Muslim in MICS, but this prevalence is almost similar in BDHS, 23.1% for Muslim and 24.8% for non-Muslim.
 The highest percentages of C-section were delivered in Khulna 30.5% in MICS and 33.3% in BDHS, on the other hand, women’s lives in Barisal has the lowest percentage of C-section (10.5%) according to MICS and (10.9%) C-section delivery was conducted in Sylhet according to BDHS.
 But, according to MICS, Sylhet is the second lowest (10.8%) district where C-section delivery conducted compared to all other districts in Bangladesh.